SEO Case Study:

 Search Influence’s Approach:

-We migrated the microsite pages with an SEO-first approach into Tulane SoPA’s main site, sunsetting the microsite completely at the end of October 2019.
+We migrated the OPM microsite pages with an SEO-first approach into Tulane SoPA’s main site, sunsetting the microsite completely at the end of October 2019.

 SoPA’s website and blog: